 This spin has 8 images per row – creating a rough and choppy experience.

 CGI models are becoming more popular for brands and retailers to showcase their products.
 CGI 3D models provide a full, 3-dimensional view with scale and can be created virtually without the product on-site.
 This also allows the 3D object to be placed in an augmented reality or virtual reality (AR/VR) environment, thus giving the customer a more robust, interactive experience.
 However, creating these models from scratch requires skilled artists and several hours.
 Because this solution is costly, time-consuming, and involves outside technologies, it’s often difficult to scale for large SKUs.

 At 1WorldSync, we are investigating the use of photogrammetry to assist in 3D CGI model creation.
 The high-resolution spin images we create could potentially cut off 80% of the time in creating these models while also producing a more accurate, realistic representation of the object.

-Whichever solution makes the most sense for your products, 360° and 3D product imagery is the most efficient and elegant way to capture product images.
-Interactive spin photography has proven to drive conversions, increase top-line sales, and decrease product returns, consistently performing better than static images and videos.
+Whichever solution makes the most sense for your products, 360-degree and 3D product imagery is the most efficient and elegant way to capture product images.
+Interactive spin photography drives conversions, increases top-line sales, and decreases product returns, consistently performing better than static images and videos.
 Our team is always available to answer your questions and help you decide which solution is right for you.